Skip to content

-A goroutine is Go’s way of doing two things at the same time.
-When you write go doSomething(), Go starts it in the background and immediately moves on — your program doesn’t wait.
+A goroutine is Go’s way of doing something in the background.
+When you write go doSomething(), Go starts it and immediately moves on — it doesn’t stop and wait.

 go checkURL("https://example.com") // starts in the background